-1. Push and hold the engine stop button or turn the main switch to "OFF" (off).
+1. Push and hold the engine stop button or

 2. After stopping the engine, disconnect the fuel line if there is a fuel joint on the outboard motor.

 3. Tighten the air vent screw on the fuel tank cap (if equipped).